In collaboration with:

 Not yet a member?
-Learn how to become a Cultural Circle member to access this event.
+Learn how to become an Americas Society member to access this event.

 For over a decade, Music of the Americas has presented the opening event of the New York Guitar Seminar at Mannes.
 Last year, we hosted Manuel Barrueco and the Beijing Guitar Duo, a tribute evening to legendary Cuban guitarist Elías Barreiro, and a masterclass with Sharon Isbin.
 Tonight's concert will spotlight Brazil, featuring Newman-Oltman Guitar Duo and special guest João Luiz.

 Newman-Oltman Guitar Duo perform Isaac Albeniz's Asturias.

 About the artists

 Hailed as a “revelation to hear” by The Washington Post and celebrating their 40th anniversary season, the Newman & Oltman Guitar Duo perform a broad range of repertoire that spans Renaissance duets through commissions from today’s top composers.
 Their innovative programming, matchless technique and ensemble precision, combined with their commitment to expanding the repertoire for guitar duo, make Newman & Oltman a widely recognized and influential ensemble both in the United States and abroad.
 In addition to their phenomenal musicianship, they are dedicated to inspiring the next generation of guitar players through their many educational endeavors.